crowdsecurity/crowdsec/docker/README.md

 # Crowdsec

 Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
-It also automatically benefits from our global community-wide IP reputation database.
+It also automatically benefits from our global community-wide IP reputation database..

 ## Getting Started